GLL: A Differentiable Graph Learning Layer for Neural Networks: Introduction

 Similarity graphs and corresponding graph techniques have been extensively studied theoretically using variational analysis, random walks, harmonic functions, and partial differential equations (see e.g., \cite{calder_consistency_2019, calder2022improved, calder2020properly, calder2018game, slepcev2019analysis,dunlop2020large,garcia2020error,hein2007graph,hein2005graphs,calder2022hamilton, calder2023rates}).
 Graph learning also contrasts with modern deep learning approaches in that it is a data-dependent model without any trainable parameters.
 Previous works \citep{chapman2023novel,chen2023batch,chen2023graphigarss} show that graph learning outperforms many popular classifiers like support vector machine (\cite{cortes1995support}), random forest (\cite{ho1995random}), and neural networks on classification tasks, especially at very low label rates.

 Recently, many works have focused on combining graph-based learning with deep learning.
-In such works, unsupervised or semi-supervised neural networks learn an embedding of the data into a feature space and use the similarity between features to construction the graph.
-Examples of such deep learning techniques include variational autoencoders (VAEs) (\cite{kingma2013auto,calder2020poisson, calder2022hamilton}), convolutional neural networks (CNNs) (\cite{lecun1989backpropagation, enwright2023deep}), convolutional VAEs (\cite{pu2016variational,miller2022graph,chapman2023novel}), and contrastive learning (\cite{chen2020simple,brown2023utilizing, brown2023material}).
+In such works, unsupervised or semi-supervised neural networks learn an embedding of the data into a feature space and use the similarity between features to construct the graph.
+Examples of such feature extraction networks include variational autoencoders (VAEs) (\cite{kingma2013auto,calder2020poisson, calder2022hamilton}), convolutional neural networks (CNNs) (\cite{lecun1989backpropagation, enwright2023deep}), convolutional VAEs (\cite{pu2016variational,miller2022graph,chapman2023novel}), and contrastive learning (\cite{chen2020simple,brown2023utilizing, brown2023material}).
 Some works have used graph learning to generate pseudolabels to train a deep neural network in low label rate settings (\cite{sellars2021laplacenet,iscen2019label}).
-Another recent approach replaces the softmax activation with graph learning to improve generalization and adversarial robustness (\cite{wang2021graph}); however, the gradients of the loss with respect to the graph learning classifier are only approximated by an equivalently-sized linear classifier.
+Of particular relevance to our work is a recent approach that replaces the softmax activation layer with graph learning to improve generalization and adversarial robustness (\cite{wang2021graph}). \tcb{However, \citet{wang2021graph} do not compute the true gradients with respect to the loss, due to difficulties in backpropagating through graph learning, and instead replace them with a heuristic.
+Our work was partially motivated by the issues raised by \cite{wang2021graph}. }